Written and Narrated by

 The University of South Florida at St. Petersburg

-It’s only natural that we should first begin our ethical inquiry by thinking about ourselves, and how we want to be treated by the people around us.
+It is only natural that we should first begin our ethical inquiry by thinking about ourselves, and how we want to be treated by the people around us.
 Take a few minutes to watch children on a playground.
-You don’t have to wait long before you hear somebody yell, “That’s not fair!” or “Cheater.”
+You do not have to wait long before you hear somebody yell, “That’s not fair!” or “Cheater.”
 By the time that kids are about 5, they begin to make rules for how to take turns and how to give special privilege to those younger or less able.
 These children are practicing moral agency.

-Throughout our history and across cultures, there have been people who were stripped of their ability to have moral agency or sometimes even to count as subjects of moral worth because of inescapable characteristics.
-That includes people from minority ethnic, racial or religious groups, women, people who are lesbian, gay, or transgendered, and people with disabilities.
-The moral obligation of moral agents is to use their power with care and never, intentionally cause unjustified harm.”
+Throughout our history and across cultures, there have been people who were stripped of their ability to be moral agents or sometimes even to count as subjects of moral worth because of inescapable characteristics.
+That includes people from minority ethnic, racial, or religious groups, women, people who are lesbian, gay, or transgendered, and people with disabilities.
+The moral obligation of moral agents is to use their power with care and never intentionally cause unjustified harm.”